likoz2/Lectures/CSharp/PaperWork/introduction.md

 // But also "NPC" inherits from "Entity" which means "Player" can also damage "NPC" as well as "NPC" can damage "Player"
 // Because "Player" inherits "IMessageable", it means we can send a message to a "Player", but we cannot send a message to an "NPC" because an "NPC" doesn't inherit "IMessageable"
 ```
+### Common mistakes, issues and hints
+If you encounter an issue while coding, I can assure you that it is not the last time you are dealing with that exact issue.\
+As a beginner you can write the issues and their solutions somewhere on a paper or into a notepad.
+It could help you in the near future.\
+It is a good practice to learn from your mistakes as you will do the same mistake multiple times when coding.\
+The good part is that there is finite number of issues you can encounter.

+Common mistakes
+- Forgetting `;` at the end of the line. (very common)
+- Not providing closed `}` after opening `{`.
+(Note that the compiler can say "Missing `;`" instead of "Missing `}`") (very common)
+- Not providing closed ')' after opening '('.
+(Note that the compiler can say "Missing `;`" instead of "Missing `}`") (common)
+- Coding in late hours when brain wants to sleep and doing weird stuff in the code. (common)
+  - The next morning you will spend hours just rewriting what you wrote the night before.
+For real, go to sleep.
+- Off-by-one loops.
+This means that your loop will end too soon or too late as you forget `- 1`. (common)
+- Null handling.
+Incorrectly initialized value which you work with causes the program to crash. (common)
+- Not closing a file properly (uncommon)
+- Mistaking `i` and `j` in nested `for` loops. (uncommon)
+- Using `arr[1]` instead of `arr[i]` as they look similar. (rare)
+- Not overloading a method properly causing to call a wrong method. (epic)
+- BSOD because of corrupted RAM (legendary)
+- C# breaks and won't work. (mythical)
+  - It is a myth.
+C# always works.
+Therefore there is a way to resolve the issue.
+Keep trying <3.

+Hints
+- Read the compiler errors, they always tell you what is wrong. :) (I mean really, many people just overlooks them and starts panicking for some reason)
+- Use debugger, set breakpoints.
+Very strong tool, don't be scared of it with million of WriteLine statements. :) (Using breakpoints is surely explained on the internet)
+- Draw your ideas on a paper and prepare the solution there.
+Coding is 60% figuring out how to do things.
+38% debugging and resolving issues and 2% writing a code.
+- Do things correctly.
+If you can start doing things correctly today, don't put them aside for "later" with something like "I will do it like this now and rewrite it correctly later.", you will never get back to it.
+- Code a lot, the more you code the more you will understand it.
+- Explore what certain classes can do.